 The Kreisman Graduate Fellows Program brings together a cohort of University of Chicago graduate students from across fields of study who are committed to pursuing careers in housing research or practice.
 Fellowship activities emphasize an inter-disciplinary and inter-sector approach to connect ideas and people in unexpected ways, and ultimately to promote a better understanding of housing opportunities and solutions.
-The program runs for one academic year working in collaboration with UChicago GRAD and the Office of Civic Engagement.
 During the academic year, Kreisman Graduate Fellows take part in a range of professional development activities, including intimate lunch-and-learn meetings, professional development sessions, and an independent internship or research project in the housing field, supported by a stipend.

 Meet our current Kreisman Graduate Fellows.

-Applications for the 2023-2024 Kreisman Graduate Fellows Program are now open.
+Applications for the 2024-25 Kreisman Graduate Fellows Program are closed.
+Applications will reopen in Spring 2025 for the 2025-26 academic year.

 City Hall Visit